-Jeremy Harrison grew up in the Meadow Lake area and graduated from Carpenter High School.
-He went on to complete an undergraduate degree in Political Science and Canadian History from the University of Alberta, graduating in 2001, and holds a Master’s Degree in Public Administration from the Johnson Shoyama Graduate School of Public Policy.
-Jeremy also attended the University of Saskatchewan where he graduated with a Juris Doctor (Law) degree in 2004.
-He was called to the bar in 2008.
+Jeremy Harrison grew up in the Meadow Lake area and graduated from Carpenter High School in 1996.
+Jeremy went on to complete an undergraduate degree in Political Science and Canadian History from the University of Alberta, a Master’s Degree in Public Administration from the Johnson Shoyama Graduate School of Public Policy, and a Juris Doctor (Law) Degree from the University of Saskatchewan.

-Jeremy was successfully elected to Parliament on June 28th, 2004 and, at the age of 26, became one of the youngest Canadians ever to sit in the House of Commons.
-After Jeremy was elected to the Saskatchewan legislature in November 2007, he became the youngest Canadian ever to have been elected to both the House of Commons and a provincial Legislative Assembly.
+Jeremy was elected to Parliament on June 28, 2004, and at the age of 26 became one of the youngest Canadians ever to sit in the House of Commons.
+Jeremy was elected to the Saskatchewan Legislature in November 2007.
+He is the youngest Canadian ever to have been elected to both the House of Commons and a Provincial Legislative Assembly.

-Jeremy and his wife Alaina, a school teacher, have one son, MacGregor, and one daughter, Finnley.
+Jeremy and his wife Alaina have one son, MacGregor and one daughter, Finnley.